fadhilyori/subping/README.md

 # subping

 subping is a powerful and user-friendly command-line tool that allows you to perform ICMP ping operations on all IP addresses within a specified subnet range.
-With NetPing, you can effortlessly discover and monitor the availability of devices within a network by systematically pinging each IP address within the defined subnet.
+With subping, you can effortlessly discover and monitor the availability of devices within a network by systematically pinging each IP address within the defined subnet.

 ## Usage